nichipan/WinMinimal/Docs/Reference/Explorer.md

-Explorer settings are controlled through:
+Explorer settings are configured through: